 Many ancient artifacts were found underneath the Sisters Of Nazareth Convent.
 Image credit: Israel Antiquities Authority

-In the 1880s, nuns, workmen and schoolchildren accidently discovered an ancient cistern.
-Further excavations revealed many well-preserved ancient artifacts, walls and vaults from the Crusader period, a Byzantine cave-church, Roman-period tombs and other rock-cut and built structures.
+In the 1880s, nuns, workmen, and schoolchildren accidentally discovered an ancient cistern.
+Further excavations revealed many well-preserved ancient artifacts, walls, and vaults from the Crusader period, a Byzantine cave-church, Roman-period tombs, and other rock-cut and built structures.

 All archaeological discoveries this site was considered sacred in ancient times and the nuns made a small museum of the artifacts they had found.

 In the article, “ Has Jesus’ Nazareth House Been Found? ” in the March/April 2015 issue of Biblical Archaeology Review, Ken Dark, the director of the Nazareth Archaeological Project explores the evidence that Jesus spent his formative years at the site.